InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/compile-hardhat.md

-# Setup Hardhat and Compile a Smart Contract
+# Setup Hardhat and compile a smart contract

 ## Prerequisites